NFL notebook: Panthers tight end Olsen re-fractures foot

 DeCastro’s status is less certain.
 He said following the 21-21 tie against the Browns that he felt fine and only missed two snaps to have his injury inspected by trainers.

-—Wide receiver Corey Coleman agreed to a contract with the New England Patriots, the NFL Network reported.
+—The New England Patriots announced the signing of wide receivers Corey Coleman and Bennie Fowler.

+The Patriots also signed running back Kenjon Barner.
+The moves come a day after the team waived Riley McCarron, who fumbled a punt in the opener on Sunday.

-Coleman, a first-round pick out of Baylor drafted 15th overall by the Cleveland Browns in 2016, was traded during training camp to the Buffalo Bills.
+Coleman, a first-round pick from Baylor drafted 15th overall by the Cleveland Browns in 2016, was traded during training camp to the Buffalo Bills.
 He did not make the final roster and went unclaimed on waivers.

-The Patriots also signed wide receiver Bennie Fowler after waiving Riley McCarron on Monday.
-McCarron fumbled a punt in the opener on Sunday.

 —Offensive guard Xavier Su’a-Filo signed a two-year deal with the Dallas Cowboys, who waived guard Kadeem Edwards.